mzmine/mzmine_documentation/docs/module_docs/id_spectra_NIST/NIST-ms-search.md

 :material-menu-open: highlight the row, right-click on the selection and choose **Search → NIST MS Search** from the pop-up menu.

-!!! danger
+!!! info

-    As of mzmine ≥4.10, this module no longer drives the interactive NIST MS Search GUI.
-It now runs NIST's command line program **MSPepSearch** directly, so the workflow described below replaced the previous **.ini**-file / GUI-automation based one.
-Batch steps saved with an older mzmine version are migrated automatically: the search type is set to Automatic and the module message on first opening the dialog explains what changed.
+    As of mzmine ≥4.10.6, this module no longer drives the interactive NIST MS Search GUI.
+It now runs NIST's command line program **MSPepSearch** directly.

 This module searches feature spectra against the libraries of a licensed NIST installation, using NIST's command line program **MSPepSearch**.
 It supports two kinds of workflows: